dgraph-io/dgraph-docs/content/enterprise-features/binary-backups.md

 		incrementalFrom: Int

 		"""
-		If isPartial is set to true then the cluster will be kept in draining mode after restore.
-This makes sure that the db is not corrupted by any mutations or tablet moves in between two restores.
+		If `isPartial` is set to true then the cluster is kept in draining mode after restore to ensure that the database is not corrupted by any mutations or tablet moves in between two restores.
 		"""
 		isPartial: Boolean